skswlal/Wettervorhersagen/README.md

 ## DWD RADOLAN RV Nowcast — Download & Parse

-Fetches the latest RV (Radar-Vorhersage) composite from DWD Open Data, parses the full 2-hour, 25-step forecast, and extracts a point-level time series for any latitude/longitude (default: Berlin).
+Fetches the latest RV composite from DWD Open Data, parses the full 2-hour, 25-step forecast, and extracts a point-level time series for any latitude/longitude (default: Berlin).

 ### Product Facts